-Certain employers in India offers low interest or interest free loans to their employees as a benefit.
-The value of the benefit resulting from concessional or interest free loan provided by the employer to the employee during the relevant previous year shall be considered as value of perquisite taxable in the hands of the employee.
+Few employers in India offer interest free loans to their employees as a benefit for working with them.
+Few other employers are offering low interest rates in comparison to the market rate.
+As per our tax laws, the value of the benefit resulting from concessional or interest free loan provided by the employer to the employee during the relevant previous year shall be considered as value of perquisite taxable in the hands of the employee.

-- loan is made available to the employee by any person on behalf of the employer.
+- a loan is made available to the employee by any person on behalf of the employer.

-- loan is provided to any member of the employee’s household.
+- a loan is provided to any member of the employee’s household.

 The value of perquisite in this case will be a sum equal to the interest computed at the rate charged per annum by the state bank of India, as on the 1st day of the relevant previous year in respect of loans for the same purpose advanced by it.

-This means perquisite value is to be determined based on the rates charged by SBI (not any other bank or financial institutions) on the April 1 of the financial year in which employee received the loan.
+This means the perquisite value is to be determined based on the rates charged by the State Bank of India (not any other bank or financial institutions) on the April 1 of the financial year in which the employee received the loan.

-Interest has to be computed on the maximum outstanding monthly balance as reduced by the interest if any actually paid by him or any such member of his household.
+Interest has to be computed on the maximum outstanding monthly balance as reduced by the interest if any actually paid by the employee or any such member of the employee’s household.

 - Where the loan is for medical treatment in respect of diseases specified in rule 3A.

-As discussed above, members of the household of the employee will also be considered if loan has been provided to anyone of them at free or at a concessional rate.
-For this purpose, member of household shall include spouse, children and their spouses, parents, servants and dependents.
+As discussed above, members of the household of the employee will also be considered if loan has been provided to any of them at free or at a concessional rate.
+For this purpose, members of the household shall include spouse, children and their spouses, parents, servants and dependents.

-Steps to calculate value of perquisite on concessional or interest free loan
+Steps to calculate value of perquisite on interest free loan

 - Compute the maximum outstanding balance of loan as on the 1st day of each month

-- Find out the rate of interest for the loan charged by SBI as on the 1st of April of the year in which the loan has been disbursed to the employee by the employer.
+- Find out the rate of interest for the loan charged by the State Bank of India as on the 1st day of April of the previous year in which the loan has been disbursed to the employee by the employer.

-- apply the interest rate on each month’s outstanding balance as found in step 1 to find out the total amount of interest charged by SBI.
+- apply the interest rate on each month’s outstanding balance as found in step 1 to find out the total amount of interest charged by the State Bank of India.

-- If any interest recovered from employee, deduct it from the amount calculated at step 3.
+- If any interest on loan has been recovered from the employee, then deduct it from the amount calculated at step 3.
 Balance amount remaining shall be considered as value of perquisite.

 Computation of value of perquisite

-Let us assume that on 1.4.2018 interest rate charged by SBI for the same loan is 10% per annum.
+Let us assume that on 1.4.2018, the interest rate charged by the State Bank of India for the same loan is 10% per annum.

 For the month ending Maximum amount of loan outstanding